 - For trailers weighing more than 750 kg, a separate trailer braking system with an independent controller must be used.
+The limit for towing when using trailer brakes is 1600 kg.
 Carefully follow the instructions provided by the trailer brake manufacturer to ensure that trailer brakes are properly installed, adjusted, and maintained.

 Tire Pressures when Towing

 When towing a trailer, tire pressures must be adjusted to accommodate the additional load.
 18", 19", 20", or 21" tires are acceptable to use for towing.
 Keep tires inflated to the pressures shown below (if different, these pressures override the pressures that are provided on the Tire and Loading information label) :

 |255/40R20 XL||255/40R20 XL||42 psi (290 kPa)|